 My work is guided by my belief that we are influenced not only by our families and by our life experience, but also by the fact that we live in a complex, rapidly changing world and are members of a larger political and social culture.
-In the years since I initially wrote this paragraph, the importance of this has become increasingly unmistakable and challenging for all of us.
+In the years since I initially wrote this paragraph, the importance of this has become increasingly unmistakable and challenging.

 About My Experience:

 In addition to my private practice, I have supervised interns and served on the Education Committee at The Boulder Institute for Psychotherapy and Research in Boulder, Colorado.
 I chaired the intern support committee and mentored newly licensed therapists for the San Francisco Chapter of the California Association of Marriage and Family Therapists (SFCAMFT).
 I have been a group supervisor at The Pacific Center and at The Women’s Therapy Center, both located in Berkeley, and an individual supervisor for Community Institute for Psychotherapy in San Rafael and for Queer Lifespace in SF.

 I have conducted trainings on the topic of working with gay, lesbian, bisexual, transgender, queer, and questioning people at Pacific Center, Notre Dame de Nemur University in Belmont, California, and at Haight Ashbury Psychological Services in San Francisco.
 I am or have been a member of numerous professional organizations including The San Francisco Center for Psychoanalysis, The Psychoanalytic Institute of Northern California (Former Extra Curricular Education Committee Member, Former Outreach Committee Member), The Self and Relational Psychoanalysis Colloquium, Division 39 (Psychoanalysis) of the American Psychological Association, The International Association for Relational Psychoanalysis, The South Bay Community for Psychoanalytic Study (Former Organizing Committee Member), Reflective Spaces/Material Places, the California Association for Marriage and Family Therapists (CAMFT), The Psychotherapy Action Network (PsiAN), and The Boulder Institute for Psychotherapy and Research.

 About My Background: